 Sales of a substantial number of shares of our common stock in the public market could occur at any time after the expiration of the lock-up agreements described in the "Underwriting" section of this prospectus.
 These sales, or the market perception that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have shares of common stock outstanding.
-This includes the shares that we are selling in this offering, which may be resold in the public market immediately subject to any restrictions imposed on our affiliates under Rule 144.
-The remaining shares, or % of our outstanding shares after this offering, are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold, subject to any applicable volume limitations under federal securities laws with respect to affiliate sales, in the near future as set forth below.
+After this offering, we will have 19,383,045 shares of common stock outstanding (including the 112,853 shares of common stock that will be issued upon conversion of the Series C preferred stock with respect to dividends accrued between December 31, 2013 and the closing of the offering, as well as ordinary course activity under the Company's equity incentive plans).
+This includes the 5,882,353 shares that we are selling in this offering, which may be resold in the public market immediately subject to any restrictions imposed on our affiliates under Rule 144 or lock-up agreements.
+The remaining shares, or 13,500,692 of our outstanding shares after this offering, are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold, subject to any applicable volume limitations under federal securities laws with respect to affiliate sales, in the near future as set forth below.

-In addition, as of September 30, 2013, there were 702,625 shares subject to outstanding options that will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
-Moreover, after this offering, holders of an aggregate of 7,381,221 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+In addition, as of December 31, 2013, there were 1,251,398 shares subject to outstanding options that will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
+Moreover, after this offering, holders of an aggregate of 13,171,517 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 If such holders, by exercising their registration rights, cause a large number of securities to be registered and sold into the public market, these sales could have an adverse effect on the market price for our common stock.
-We also intend to register all shares of common stock that we may issue under our employee benefit plans, including our 2014 Equity Incentive Plan.
+We also intend to register all shares of common stock that we may issue under our employee benefit plans, including our 2014 Incentive Plan.
 Once we register these shares and they are issued in accordance with the terms of the plans, they can be freely sold in the public market upon issuance, subject to the lock-up agreements and the restrictions imposed on our affiliates under Rule 144.
 For more information, see "Shares Eligible for Future Sale-Rule 144".